vecorel/cli/README.md

 To create a JSON Schema for a fiboa Schema YAML file, you can for example run:

-`fiboa jsonschemaample.json --id=https://fiboa.github.io/specification/v0.0.2/geojson/schema.json -o schema.json`
+`fiboa jsonschema example.json --id=https://fiboa.github.io/specification/v0.1.0/geojson/schema.json -o schema.json`

 Check `fiboa jsonschema --help` for more details.